-- Complete work with Metro Transit and other local planning staff on update to the Transit Development Plan (TDP) following completion of the Transit Network Redesign Study.
-This will include updates to policies on stop spacing, route standards and evaluation, stop amenities, etc. It will also include initial analysis of viability of microtransit for some service in lower demand peripheral areas or times of day.
-Work on the TDP is expected to be completed by the end of 2023 with adoption in early 2024. - Lead project working with Metro Transit staff to hire and oversee consultant in undertaking an onboard passenger survey, and analyze the survey results.
-The survey is planned to be conducted in spring 2024 (see also Work Element 2300). - Assist and support Village of Oregon in identifying transit needs and working with the Ad Hoc Transportation Committee and village staff to identify and plan desired services.
+- Work with Metro, Metro Service Partners, and other stakeholders to develop recommendations based on the 2024 Transit Development Plan.
+Continue to analyze the 2024 onboard passenger survey results (see also Work Element 2300). - Assist and support Village of Oregon in identifying transit needs and working with the Ad Hoc Transportation Committee and village staff to identify and plan desired services.
 This will likely include assistance with a consultant to identify and plan appropriate services.
-Also assist other suburban communities as needed in planning and applying for funding for shared-ride taxi, vanpool, on-demand transit, or other transit service. - Support Metro Transit efforts as needed to identify important transit priority improvements and implement recommendations of the bus stop improvement study. - Continue to assist Metro Transit in processing and analyzing passenger boarding and alighting, passenger loading, and on-time performance data for use in transit service planning, Title VI compliance, and for performance monitoring.

-- Continue to implement the Program Management Recipient Coordination Plan for the Section 5310 (Enhanced Transportation for Seniors and Persons with Disabilities) Program with the MPO selecting projects and preparing the Program of Projects and Metro administering the projects funded. - Update the Coordinated Public Transit-Human Services Transportation Plan.
-Continue to provide assistance to Metro Transit and Dane County Dept. of Human Services (DCHS) staff in implementing the 2019-2023 Coordinated Public Transit-Human Services Transportation Plan,. - Monitor continued planning for an intercity bus terminal in conjunction with reconstruction of the Lake Street garage.
+Also assist other suburban communities as needed in planning and applying for funding for shared-ride taxi, vanpool, on-demand transit, or other transit service. - Support Metro Transit efforts as needed to identify important transit priority improvements and implement recommendations of the bus stop improvement study. - Continue to assist Metro Transit in processing and analyzing passenger boarding and alighting, passenger loading, and on-time performance data for use in transit service planning, Title VI compliance, and for performance monitoring. - Continue to implement the Program Management & Recipient Coordination Plan for the Section 5310 (Enhanced Transportation for Seniors and Persons with Disabilities) Program with the MPO selecting projects and preparing the Program of Projects and Metro administering the projects funded. - Continue to provide assistance to Metro Transit and Dane County Dept. of Human Services (DCHS) staff in implementing the 2024-2028 Coordinated Public Transit-Human Services Transportation Plan. - Monitor construction and use of a new intercity bus terminal built in conjunction with reconstruction of the Lake Street garage.
 Also monitor and assist as needed with a consultant led study sponsored by City of Madison to evaluate station options, programming and budgeting, and other actions needed for bringing passenger rail service to Madison as proposed in Amtrak's Connect U.S. plan. - Continue planning assistance to DCHS staff and coordination efforts to improve specialized transportation services, as needed.
-This includes collecting and analyzing ACS and other data for use in service planning. - Assist the Dane County Specialized Transportation Coordinator in working with local governments, senior centers, and other service agencies to improve the efficiency and equity of rural elderly group transportation service, as needed (Figure 7 showing boundaries of Focal Points for elderly and disabled group transportation services). - Assist DCHS staff in selecting transportation providers for competitively bid services, as needed.
+This includes collecting and analyzing ACS and other data for use in service planning. - Assist the Dane County Specialized Transportation Coordinator in working with local governments, senior centers, and other service agencies to improve the efficiency and equity of rural elderly group transportation service, as needed (Figure 3 showing boundaries of Focal Points for elderly and disabled group transportation services). - Assist DCHS staff in selecting transportation providers for competitively bid services, as needed. - Support Metro and City of Madison efforts to plan for regional transit service, including participation in a proposed Regional Transit Plan for which Metro is seeking WisDOT Section 5304 funding.
+Support the development and implementation of a Regional Transit Authority if allowed by state law. - Support Metro and other public transit providers in planning, design, construction, and operations through coordination, outreach, and other means as needed, including projects funded through federal and state programs including sections 5303, 5304, 5305, 5307, 5310, 5311, 5312, 5314, 5324, 5337, 5339, 20005, earmarks, Accelerating Innovative Mobility, Advanced Driver Assistance Systems, All Stations Accessibility Program, Areas of Persistent Poverty, BUILD, Carbon Reduction Program, Enhancing Mobility Innovation, CMAQ, Innovative Coordinated Access and Mobility, Integrated Mobility Innovation, LoNo-CAP, Mobility, Access & Transportation Insecurity, Reconnecting Communities, Safety Research and Demonstration, Standards Development, Transit Worker and Rider Safety, Transportation Alternatives, STBG-U, 85.20, 85.21, and WETAP.

-Other 2024 specialized transportation planning activities include continued administration by Metro Transit of its paratransit service; MPO monitoring of Metro in meeting ADA requirements throughout the service area; continued efforts by DCHS to provide transportation services for elderly residents and people with disabilities throughout the county; and continued support from WisDOT and DCHS in the form of grants and assistance programs.
+Other 2025 specialized transportation planning activities include continued administration by Metro Transit of its paratransit service; MPO monitoring of Metro in meeting ADA requirements throughout the service area; continued efforts by DCHS to provide transportation services for older adults and people with disabilities throughout the county; and continued support from WisDOT and DCHS in the form of grants and assistance programs.